Probe particles in odd active viscoelastic fluids: how activity and dissipation determine linear stability

 where $s_\ell^*(\mathbf{k})$ is a pole of $m_i$, see App.~\ref{sec_appendix_stability} for details.
 In the general case of an odd compressible viscoelastic fluid, the poles of $m_i$ are roots of a high-order polynomial, which makes further analytical discussion difficult.
 Nonetheless, Eq.~\eqref{eq:stabilitycriterion} provides a simple and powerful criterion to determine the probe stability that can easily be used numerically.
 In the following, Sec.~\ref{sec:stabilityconstraint}, we discuss the case of an incompressible fluid, where the analytical discussion regarding stability can be continued.

 Note finally that in the regions of the parameter space where the inequality~\eqref{eq:stabilitycriterion} is not satisfied, the motion of a probe is not linearly stable: the passive probe is therefore set into motion by the active viscoelastic fluid.
-In order to obtain physical solutions at longer time, nonlinear corrections must then be added to the description.
-The discussion of the form that should take these nonlinear corrections and their impact on the probe dynamics is left for future work.
+In order to obtain physical solutions at longer times, nonlinear corrections must then be added to the description.
+The discussion of the form \com{ that these nonlinear corrections should take} and their impact on the probe dynamics is left for future work.